MicroEJ/docs/Tutorials/tutorialImplementABlockingNativeMethodWithSNI.rst

 Example Code
 ============

-Let's start with a MicroEJ Application that calls a blocking Java method implemented in C.
+Let's start with a MicroEJ Standalone Application that calls a blocking Java method implemented in C.

 The following example waits for a button event and prints the index of the pressed button.